monnierliz/monnierliz.github.io/index.md

 Bones for Life® processes help us to understand more about ourselves.
 When we begin to pay attention to our movement and feel more aware, the brain and nervous system make positive changes that create more efficiency.
 Movement becomes easier and more enjoyable.
 I believe you will feel a difference.
 ON ZOOM
-**A Bones for Life® four-class series with Liz Monnier** February 3, 10, 17,24 , 2026
+**A Bones for Life® four-class series with Liz Monnier** May 5, 12, 19, 26, 2026
 **On Zoom,Tuesdays 12 noon – 1 p.m.
 (EST)
- Can’t make this time?
-No worries, classes will be recorded and available for 2 weeks.
+Classes are recorded and available for 2 weeks.
-(Although recordings are not interactive, it does allow for flexibility for participation on your own time.
-I encourage you to do this if you are unable to make the Tuesday noon (EDT) class. )

 Classes are $40 for the four-class series.
+Payments can be made through PayPal, Zelle, or you can send a check to my home address.
+Just ask.
 Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
 For more information check out this link: http://movementintelligence.org/bones-for-life

 To register email monnierliz@gmail.com